 Future Ready with the Library: Connecting with Communities for College and Career Readiness Services

 YALSA, in partnership with the Association for Rural and Small Libraries (ARSL), is implementing an innovative project that will build the capacity of small, rural and tribal libraries to provide college and career readiness (CCR) services for and with middle schoolers.
 YALSA and ARSL will work with library staff to build needed skills while also developing, testing and refining turn-key resources, which other libraries can adapt for their own use.
-The project is aimed at library staff in libraries with a service population of 15,000 or fewer, as well as libraries that are 25 miles or more from an urbanized area.
+The project is aimed at school, public, and college library staff in libraries with a service population of 15,000 or fewer, as well as libraries that are 25 miles or more from an urbanized area.

-- Middle schoolers and their families in small, rural and tribal communities will gain valuable future ready information that will better prepare them for starting a career and/or focusing on academics related to a career after high school.
+- Middle schoolers and their families in rural, small, and tribal communities will gain valuable future ready information that will better prepare them for starting a career and/or focusing on academics related to a career after high school

-- Middle schoolers in rural, small, and tribal libraries will engage in valuable career exploration and workforce preparation experiences.
+- Middle schoolers in rural, small, and tribal libraries will engage in valuable career exploration and workforce preparation experiences